Equivariant discretizations of diffusions, random walks, and harmonic functions: Introduction

 The strong Liouville property, that is, the triviality of $\partial_\Delta^{\min}M$, was obtained by a direct argument by Lyons and Sullivan in the case where $N$ is closed and $\Gamma$ is nilpotent \cite[Theorem 1]{LS}.
 As we mentioned further up, the extension of this result to elliptic diffusion operators is also an immediate consequence of the isomorphism $\mathcal{H}^+(M,L)\cong\mathcal{H}^+(X,\mu)$ and the corresponding result for nilpotent groups (see \cite{CD,Ma} and also \cref{nil2}).
 Lyons and Sullivan point out the example of a rank two Abelian covering space of the two-sphere with four points removed which admits non-constant positive harmonic functions, thus showing that the assumption that $N$ is closed is essential.
 This example was generalized and systematized by Epstein to Abelian covers of surfaces of finite type \cite[Theorem 3]{Ep}.

 For the case where $N$ is closed, Lyons and Sullivan posed the problem whether $\Gamma$ has subexponential growth if and only if $M$ has the strong Liouville property \cite[p.\,305]{LS}.
 Bougerol and Elie obtained the converse direction of this under the assumption that $\Gamma$ is linear \cite[Theorem 1.6]{BE} and also \cite[Theorem 1.1]{BBE}.
-Recently, the second author of this article proved the converse direction in full generality \cite{Po2}.
+More recently, the second author of this article proved the converse direction in full generality \cite{Po2} (see also the erratum to appear, or the corrected arXiv version).

 By the well known theorem of Anderson and Schoen, $\partial_\Delta M$ is naturally isomorphic to the sphere at infinity and $\partial_\Delta^{\min}M=\partial_\Delta M$ if $M$ is a complete and simply connected Riemannian manifold with pinched negative sectional curvature \cite{AS,An,Ki}.
 In the case where $M$ is the universal covering space of a closed rank one manifold $N$ of non-positive curvature, the Poisson boundary $\mathcal{P}(M,\Delta)$ is naturally isomorphic to the sphere at infinity of $M$, using again the isomorphism between $\mathcal{P}(M,\Delta)$ and $\mathcal{P}(X,\mu)$, where $X$ is a fibre of $\pi\colon M\to N$ and $\mu$ an associated family of Lyons-Sullivan measures on $X$ \cite{BL1}.
 However, the relation between the Martin boundary $\partial_\Delta M$ and the sphere at infinity is unclear.
 One hope in this direction, nurtured by the isomorphism $\partial_\Delta^{\min}M=\partial_\mu^{\min}X$, is that the latter might be more accessible than $\partial_\Delta^{\min}M$.